Aunt of French teenager shot dead by police in Paris pleads for violence to end

 She said the family were “very grateful” for the global support, which had helped as they dealt with “deep grief”.

 “But I hope that Nahel’s death is going to trigger some kind of change that means this never happens again,” she added.
-“At the end of the day, a grown-up shot a baby.”
+“At the end of the day, a grown-up shot a child.”

 Nahel was fired at by a police officer during a traffic stop in the west Parisian suburb.
 The perpetrator of the shooting justified his action by saying the teenager refused to comply and the police said he was “known” to them.